menu

 Overview

 Ogilvie is a tiny city located in the state of Minnesota.
 With a population of 395 people and just one neighborhood, Ogilvie is the 470th largest community in Minnesota.
-Ogilvie has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Ogilvie was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Unlike some cities, Ogilvie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ogilvie are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ogilvie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ogilvie is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Ogilvie who work in sales jobs (15.38%), healthcare suport services (7.69%), and maintenance occupations (7.24%).

 Setting & Lifestyle